BIOS and UEFI (having an "EFI" partition on a disk or a usb stick) is Firmware for computers.

 Read following steps 1,2,3,4 as Low to High.
 4,3,2,1 High to Low.

-With SW software, Windows 32-bit NTVDM.exe executable ran inside CSRSS for years supplying a stable interface for SWCS software, minimal graphics, but maximum text-based data input / output.
+A bit of history.
+With SW software, Windows 32-bit NTVDM.exe executable ran inside CSRSS for years supplying a stable interface for SWCS software, minimal graphics, but maximum text-based data enquiry, audit trails and reports input and output.

 Run msinfo32.exe to see its BIOS version.
 If it shows BIOS MODE: UEFI, then it's running UEFI.